DsTyM/PharmaciesOnDutyAttica/README.md

 http://localhost:8080
 ```

-This page will redirect you to the Documentation of the API of the application.
+This page will redirect you to the API Documentation of the application.
 It uses Swagger UI to generate the API
 Documentation.

 Of course, when you finish, don't forget to run: